KhaleddMahmoud/Breast-Cancer-Predictor-App/README.md

 # Breast Cancer Diagnosis Using Machine Learning

+## Live Demo
+You can view and interact with the deployed Streamlit application [here](https://breast-cancer-predictor-app-ml.streamlit.app/).

 ## 1. Introduction to Breast Cancer
 Breast cancer is one of the most prevalent forms of cancer, affecting millions of women worldwide.
 It originates in the cells of the breast, typically in the ducts or lobules, and can spread to other parts of the body if not diagnosed and treated early.
 According to the World Health Organization (WHO), breast cancer accounts for approximately 15% of all cancer-related deaths among women, making it a significant public health concern (World Health Organization, 2021).